thijsvb/VirtualExposition/AppDocumentation.md

 I registered at Vuforia to get a license key and created a database.
 To this database I could add targets and upload the images.
 I tried out all of the targets and decided that the cuboid would be best for tracking the top of a pedestal.

 In Unity I imported the Vuforia package and the Tilt Brush Toolkit package.
 I then imported the target database and the Tilt Brush sketch.
 In Unity I placed the model on the target and positioned it to look right.
-After adjusting some settings for Android,  was a working AR app.
+After adjusting some settings for Android, this was a working AR app.

+Vuforia can also be compatible with a (Google Cardboard style) VR viewer by changing some settings.
+However, because the point of view is the camera which is at an odd offset and the field of view is small, it's not the best VR experience.

+More detailed documentation on the different Vuforia targets can be found in [this repository](http://github.com/thijsvb/VuforiaTest).

 ## Making the Pattern Generator
+After testing a lot of stuff in Vuforia, I learned what kind of target images worked best.
+Vuforia puts tracking points on an image, these points are placed on corners with a lot of contrast.
+So anything that has enough contrasting colors and corners will be a good tracking image.
+Text works really well for this purpose.

+I made a pattern generator to create the target images for the pedestals.
+The pedestals will be square coloms, with the top part having a pattern on it.
+This top slice of the pedestal can be seen as a cuboid, so the pattern generator makes images that can be used for a cuboid target.

+When running the pattern generator you first have to enter a name for the artwork.
+This name will act as a unique identifier for the piece.
+By using the name to seed a random number generator, entering the same name will always generate the same pattern.
+The pattern itself is a couple of greyscale circles overlapping each other, with the name printed over that on the top image.

 ## Final Product
+In the final app I combined all the research listed above.
+I also added a simple menu at the start, which lets you choose between using the app handheld or with a VR viewer.